SeavantUUz/MakotoClub/README.md

 * MySQL-Python
 * PIL

-Here is a demo for our community: http://demo.eveclub.org/ .
-This is a very early and incomplete version.
+* Markdown

 We need more help.